Archeologists Discover Additional Dead Sea Scroll Fragments In Desert Caves

 The archaeologists also found a 6,000-year-old mummified child, and what they think is the world's oldest fully-intact basket, dating back about 10,500 years.

-The area is where the Dead Sea Scrolls, a collection of parchments and papyri including the world's oldest copies of biblical texts dated between the third and first centuries B.C., were discovered in the 1940s and 50s.
+The artifacts were found in an arid desert region where the Dead Sea Scrolls, a collection of parchments and papyri including the world's oldest copies of biblical texts dated between the third and first centuries B.C., were first discovered in the 1940s and 50s.

 The new discoveries were a result of a massive Israeli government operation to excavate hundreds of caves along the Dead Sea to find more scrolls.